Gaius Julius Mento: Career

-Consul in BC 431 with Titus Quinctius Pennus Cincinnatus, Mento quickly found himself in perpetual disagreement with his colleague.
-During their year of office, the Aequi and the Volsci fortified a position on Mount Algidus, and at least some ancient chroniclers report that the consuls attempted to dislodge them, but were defeated.
-Owing to this situation, as well as the unease caused by an ongoing epidemic at Rome, the senate directed the consuls to appoint a dictator.
+Consul in 431 BC with Titus Quinctius Pennus Cincinnatus, Mento quickly found himself in constant disagreement with his colleague.
+During their year of office, the Aequi and the Volsci fortified a position on Mount Algidus, with some chroniclers reporting that the consuls attempted to dislodge them, but were defeated.
+Owing to this situation, as well as the unease caused by an ongoing epidemic in Rome, the senate directed the consuls to appoint a dictator.

-On one thing Mento and Cincinnatus could agree: they did not want to appoint a dictator.
-However, the clamor to do so was widespread, and at last the tribunes of the plebs threatened to imprison the consuls if they refused to do so.
+On one thing Mento and Cincinnatus could agree on was they did not want to appoint a dictator.
+However, the clamour to do so was widespread, leading to the tribunes of the plebs threatening to imprison the consuls if they refused to do so.
 Even as they complained bitterly about the oppression of the masses compelling the action of the consuls by threat of jail, the consuls preferred to yield to popular demands than to the senate.
 But they could not agree on a dictator, and so drew lots for the nomination, which fell to Cincinnatus.
-He named his father-in-law, Aulus Postumius Tubertus, who chose Lucius Julius Iulus as his magister equitum.
+He named his father-in-law, Aulus Postumius Tubertus, to be dictator.
+Postumius then chose Lucius Julius Iulus to be his magister equitum.

-After raising his army, Postumius marched on the Aequi and Volsci, together with Cincinnatus, leaving the two Julii behind, in charge of Rome's defenses.
+After raising his army, Postumius, together with Cincinnatus, marched towards the Aequi and Volsci leaving the two Julii behind in charge of Rome's defences.
 The magister equitum manned the city walls, while Mento oversaw domestic affairs.
-The fighting at Mount Algidus was fierce; the dictator was wounded in the shoulder, and the consul Cincinnatus lost an arm; but at last the Romans won a decisive victory.
+The fighting at Mount Algidus was fierce; the dictator was wounded in the shoulder, and the consul Cincinnatus lost an arm; but the Romans won a decisive victory.

 While the army was away, Mento dedicated the Temple of Apollo Medicus, which had been vowed two years earlier in response to the plague that was ravaging the city, and which had continued into Mento's consulship.
 Ordinarily, the two consuls would have drawn lots for the honour of dedicating the temple, but in the absence of Cincinnatus, the duty fell to Mento.
 Nonetheless, upon the army's return, Cincinnatus lodged a complaint against Mento in the senate; but the senate took no action.